 Evolution of cellular networks.

-Based on new standards, cellular networks evolve over the years, impacting the IoT devices previously developed and deployed on the field.
-To ensure they continue to meet their specifications, manufacturers must be able to recreate in the lab the conditions observed on the field following network updates.
-To do so, their lab test procedures must evolve according to the network cellular standards–if not faster than the operator’s network on the field.
+Based on new standards, cellular networks evolve over the years, impacting the IoT devices previously developed and deployed in the field.
+To ensure they continue to meet their specifications, manufacturers must be able to recreate in the lab the conditions observed in the field following network updates.
+To do so, their lab test procedures must evolve according to the network cellular standards–if not faster than the operator’s network in the field.
 This way, whenever operators update the network, the devices will already be tested in the lab.

 Key Features to Increase the Device’s Battery Life